-- a map illustrating the local and regional economies (local government areas-LGAs) that could be potentially affected by the project - gross regional product or other appropriate measure of annual economic production - if data permits, provide a description of the relative size of all industries in the regional economies in terms of industry gross value added which is a measure of economic contribution - demographic and employment profile of the study area as a whole and disaggregated by LGA.
-Include: - existing population (size, age, distribution) - existing community profiles of the LGAs directly affected by the project (household type, size, average income)

-- existing employment statistics (part-time/full-time, by occupation) - the regional economy's key industries and their contribution to regional economic income - sufficient baseline economic data to underpin a comprehensive assessment of the direct, indirect, cumulative, costs and impacts of the project - the key regional markets relevant to the project: - labour market - education and training markets - housing and land markets - construction services and building inputs market - regional competitive advantage and expected future growth.
+- a map illustrating the local and regional economies (local government areas-LGAs) that could be potentially affected by the project - gross regional product or other appropriate measure of annual economic production - demographic and employment profile of the study area.
+Include: - existing population (size, age, distribution) - existing community profiles of the study area directly affected by the project (household type, size, average income) - existing employment statistics (part-time/full-time, by occupation) - the regional economy's key industries and their contribution to regional economic income - sufficient baseline economic data to underpin a comprehensive assessment of the direct, indirect, cumulative, costs and impacts of the project - · the key regional markets relevant to the project: - labour market - housing and land markets - construction services and building inputs market - regional competitive advantage and expected future growth - education and training markets.